Potable water, by definition, should be free of taste and odor. In general, a public water supply should meet the following criteria:

 Many common oxidizing agents are very effective on these big molecules.
 They destroy the odors by breaking up the large molecules into smaller ones.
 Potassium permanganate, while useful for removing manganese, is also very effective in destroying odor causing substances.
 It is especially effective on musty, fishy, grassy, and moldy odors.
 Chlorine is a very effective oxidizer as well except it has the added effect of forming chlorinated hydrocarbons such as HAA’s and THM’s and we all know those should be kept at a minumum.
 Other less common oxidizers are ozone and hydrogen peroxide.

 We at Walter Louis are ready to assist anyone with issues pertaining to taste and odor.
 Please give us a call.
-Our office phone is 800-747-2019.
-Or we can be reached at email@example.com.
-Thank you.
+Our office phone is 217-223-2017, or we can be reached at email@example.com.